There is no single best flying view in Montenegro.

 When another place fits better

-Use these links when the view you want is no longer Petrovac or Bar.
+Follow these when the view you want is no longer Petrovac or Bar.